 Any questions should be addressed to the Honorary Secretary.

-Since 2010 the Society has made available a total of £3,500 to seven scholars for a variety of studies on Yemen.
+Since 2010 the Society has made available a total of more than £5,000 to ten scholars for a variety of studies on Yemen.
 The past BYS scholars are:

 2015: JOSHUA ROGERS (School of Oriental & African Studies, University of London)